-Press and Hold the Step Cover switch (located on the passenger side armrest).
+• Press and Hold "EXT" to Extend and "RET" to Retract (located on passenger side cabinet or driver side trim panel).
 Release when the stepwell cover has extended or retracted fully.

-Step Cover Switch

-(Located on passenger side armrest)

--Typical View

-These switches illuminate when the House/ Coach Battery Disconnect switch is ON.
+Step Cover Switch (Located on passenger side cabinet) -Typical View The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.